zhudotexe/kani/README.md

 - [**Andrew Zhu**](https://zhu.codes/) started in Fall 2022.
 His research interests include natural language processing, programming languages, distributed systems, and more.
 He's also a full-stack software engineer, proficient in all manner of backend, devops, database, and frontend engineering.
 Andrew strives to make idiomatic, clean, performant, and low-maintenance code — philosophies that are often rare in academia.
+His research is supported by the NSF Graduate Research Fellowship.
 - [**Liam Dugan**](https://liamdugan.com/) started in Fall 2021.
 His research focuses primarily on large language models and how humans interact with them.
 In particular, he is interested in human detection of generated text and whether we can apply those insights to automatic detection systems.
 He is also interested in the practical application of large